 - If you get stranded in an unknown town, you don’t have to look for an ATM to take out cash.

 - If you are shopping online, you can have things delivered to your doorstep.
-Additionally, having a credit card allows you to pay for insurance, security deposits, and travel, housing, or food reservations.
+Additionally, having a credit card allows you to pay for insurance, security deposits, travel, housing, or food reservations.

 2. Safety